chylex/Discord-History-Tracker/README.md

 # Usage

-Visit the [official website](https://dht.chylex.com) to add Discord History Tracker (beta) to your bookmarks and download the renderer.
+Visit the [official website](https://dht.chylex.com) to add Discord History Tracker (beta) to your bookmarks and download the viewer.

 # Building

 The build script requires **Python 3**.
-For automatic build, run `python build.py`, and a `bld` folder with the track script and renderer will be created.
+For automatic build, run `python build.py`, and a `bld` folder with the track script and viewer will be created.

 The `track.js` script is ready to be added as a bookmark in a browser, or ran in a browser console.
 The `track.html` contains a bookmarkable link you can easily include on a website.